 Plastic surgery, botox, exercise, drugs etc., have become tools to get us the bodies we want and give us the kind of confidence we crave.
 It’s an on going challenge and an on going money making opportunity for those in this business.
 One thing I always find myself having to point out to clients as a stylist is that there is no perfect body type.
 Oh yes, the world has made us feel that the woman with the hourglass figure has it all, it dosn’t help as well that the human eye is drawn to a woman’s curves even more, making us crave to achieve ‘the look’ .
 But God likes diversity and even if the average pair of eyes prefer the balance of a heavy buttom more or the size zero model figure, who says that’s what our Creator prefers?

 No matter what anyone says, you are the only one that dictates what to believe and what to discard when it comes to your body and if you’ve been on the negative path for a while, getting back on track is not going to be that easy.
+Sometimes you may need to seek therapy. from knowledgeable professionals who can help you.
 If you want a shortcut to positive body image, then this article is not for you.
 It involves you taking time out to ask and answer a lot of questions that affect your life as you see it.

 So how do you get over these figure fixations?

 - For starters, most people do not notice your body fixations unless you mention them.
 Many would not imagine that a part of your body they barely noticed on meeting you, is what keeps you up at night!There are even people who have fixations on parts of their bodies people love about them.

 The next time you are with a friend or meet someone, try not to say anything about your fixations and notice how smoothly the conversation goes.
 Also, try not to mention appearance at all when you greet or refer to other women.
 Identify them by something they do.